alfieqashwa/react-hooks-fetch-data/README.md

-# Tutorial based on article:
+# Based on the article:

 https://www.robinwieruch.de/react-hooks-fetch-data/